 IAM RoadSmart Policy

-- IAM RoadSmart support smart motorways as Highways England studies show most drivers like them and they reduce congestion without jeopardising safety
+- IAM RoadSmart supports smart motorways as Highways England studies show most drivers like them and they reduce congestion

 - Smart motorways have been intensively modelled but have yet to fully prove themselves in the real world.
-The early schemes must be used as a test bed for future implementation
+The early schemes had more refuges, signs, CCTV and detection equipment and we expect these standards to be maintained

 - Most breakdowns and incidents on motorways are avoidable and the IAM will work closely with the Highways Agency to improve driver behaviour on our motorway network